MattCarpenter-Workato/simple-enterprise-mcp-chat/README.md

 ### One server fails but others work
 The chatbot will continue with the servers that succeed.
 Check the error message for the failing server and verify its URL/token.

+### LM Studio: "Could not connect to LM Studio"
+Make sure LM Studio is running and the local server is started.
+Check that the URL matches (default: `http://localhost:1234/v1`).

+### LM Studio: Tools not being called
+Not all models support function calling.
+Try a model that explicitly supports tool use, such as:
+- Mistral Instruct models
+- Llama models with function calling support
+- Qwen models with tool support

 ## License